Engel & Völkers

 Depending on the emirate one wishes to reside in, conducting simple market research is a good idea.
 While Abu Dhabi and Ras Al Khaimah are attracting investors for their off-plan island developments, Dubai’s popularity is being boosted by an increasing population of both high-net-worth individuals and skilled workers.

-An article by Press Release Network has stated that Dubai’s property prices are going to increase significantly throughout 2024 - driven by increased demand, limited supply, and a robust economy.
+According to Bloomberg, property prices are set to increase by 8% in 2025, driven by increased demand, limited supply, and a robust economy.
 While rising rental prices is likely to be a negative for impact tenants, those who buy property in Dubai using a mortgage could greatly benefit from the higher rent prices going forward if they choose to rent out their property.

 But like all real estate markets, the one in the UAE is also prone to fluctuations.
 Keeping up to date with the latest trends is advisable for potential buyers/renters, which is something an experienced real estate agent can help you with.